2sungryul/handdetect/README.md

 The Yolo weight and cfg files were taken from https://github.com/cansik/yolo-hand-detection

-Dependency : OpenCV 4.6 with CUDA support
+Dependency : OpenCV 4.6 with CUDA support, Gstreamer for Windows and Linux

 # What to do on Jetson nano
 How to download, build, and run on Jetson nano